leprechaunt33/VAERity/README.txt

 5. I also hope to deliver to any programmer patrons videos on the development of the program and the knowledge gleaned about vaex, kivy and threading that has not yet been covered fully on youtube.
 Instructional videos are also in the works.
+Finally, an option is to provide downloadable analysis by country of Non Domestic VAERS data in buymeacoffee for regular subscribers.

 Reach out via one of our channels if you have any questions.
 Happy hunting!
 Windows portable binary distribution at https://sourceforge.net/projects/vaerity/

 leprechaunt33, 14th-15th February 2022.
+Updated 25/02/2022